postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 }
 ```

-The `env.create` action will return true on success, false on failure.
+The `env.create` action will return `true` on success, `false` on failure.

 ## Editing an existing environment

-Use the `env.assign` method to modify an environment:
+Use the `env.assign` method to update an environment:

 ```javascript
 _pm('env.assign', 'environment_name', {key: new_value, new_key: value}, preventOveride, runButtonIndex)
 ```

-> The `env.assign` method works for environments that were included in the Run in Postman button when it was created, or environments that were added using the `env.create` method.
+> The `env.assign` method works for environments that you included in the Run in Postman button when you created it, or environments that you added using the `env.create` method.
-> `env.assign` can't be used to create new environments.
+> You can't use `env.assign` to create new environments.
 Calls made using `env.assign` will fail if an environment doesn't already exist.

 Update an environment's API keys: